maizzle/maizzle.com/content/docs/components/spacer.md

 # Spacer Component

-The Spacer component makes it super simple to add consistent, accessible vertical spacing to your HTML emails in Maizzle.
+The Spacer component in Maizzle makes it super simple to add consistent, accessible vertical spacing to your HTML emails.

-<alert>This component is included in the default [Maizzle Starter project](https://github.com/maizzle/maizzle).
-It uses the new components system available starting with Maizzle `v4.4`.</alert>

 ## Usage